TylerLu/ContosoInsurance2/Src/README.md

    - [Register an App ID for your app](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW991).
 Create an explicit App ID (not a wildcard App ID) and for Bundle ID, use the exact Bundle ID that is in your iOS project.
 It is also crucial that you check the Push Notifications option.

-   - Next, [configuring push notifications](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html#//apple_ref/doc/uid/TP40012582-CH26-SW6).
+   - Next, [configure push notifications](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html#//apple_ref/doc/uid/TP40012582-CH26-SW6).
 You may create either a "Development" or "Distribution" SSL certificate.

    - On your Mac, launch **Keychain Access**.
 Open **Category** > **My Certificates**.
 Find the SSL certificate to export (that you downloaded earlier) and disclose its contents.
 Select only the certificate without selecting the private key, and [export it](https://support.apple.com/kb/PH20122?locale=en_US).